bigfix/developer.bigfix.com/site/reference/types/bes-baseline-component.md

 # include in relevance flag of &lt;bes baseline component&gt; : boolean

 When you define a Baseline by adding components, the default is to OR the relevance from each baseline component with the overall Baseline relevance.
 Thus, the multiple Action group will be relevant on machines where any of the components are relevant.
-If you add a component that is always relevant (such as &amp;quot;true&amp;quot;), you might want to uncheck the &amp;quot;Baseline will be relevant on applicable computers where this component is relevant&amp;quot; checkbox (click the + next to the component name to see it).
+If you add a component that is always relevant (such as "true"), you might want to uncheck the "Baseline will be relevant on applicable computers where this component is relevant" checkbox (click the + next to the component name to see it).
 This inspector returns `True` if this box is checked for the specified component.

 # name of &lt;bes baseline component&gt; : string